-Exhibition is April 27th, 4-6pm, in the Simplot Ballroom Student Union Building.
+The Exhibition is Dec.
+7th, 4-6pm, in the Hatch Ballroom Student Union Building.

 - The Service-Learning Student Exhibition is a unique opportunity for students who participate in service-learning to showcase their experience through a research or reflective poster about the application of their course work to current community issues.
 The exhibition is an open forum for students to interact with faculty, community partners, and with university and state dignitaries.
 Held every spring and fall semester, the diversity of disciplines and projects in the exhibition illustrates the broad reach of Boise State University’s commitment to civic engagement.